 A clue to what Churchill thought then was his message to his cabinet in 1951.
 It concerned the Schuman Plan, a single authority to control the production of steel and coal in France and West Germany.
-Britain and other European countries had been invited to join:
+On the invitation for Britain to join, Churchill said:

 Our attitude towards further economic developments on the Schuman lines resembles that which we adopt about the European Army.
 We help, we dedicate, we play a part, but we are not merged with and do not forfeit our insular or commonwealth character.
 Our first object is the unity and consolidation of the British Commonwealth.
 Our second, “the fraternal association” of the English-speaking world.
-And third, United Europe, to which we are a separate closely-and specially-related ally and friend….
-It is only when plans for uniting Europe take a federal form that we ourselves cannot take part, because we cannot subordinate ourselves or the control of British policy to federal authorities. —National Archives, CAB 129/48C(51)32.
+And third, United Europe, to which we are a separate closely-and specially-related ally and friend…. —National Archives, CAB 129/48C(51)32.
 To read more click here.

 As a British investor friend said to me, “after the thing matures everything will be fine for the UK.”
 A Canadian active in business for four decades said, “this is really Britain’s opportunity.”
 Along those lines I recommend economist Irwin M. Stelzer’s article “Nothing to fear” (Hudson Institute).

 “You need six things for a successful economy,” Stelzer wrote his British friends.
 Whichever way the vote went, he explained, Britain would still have them: